Are you planning how to see Ghent in one day? We only had one day and one night to spend in Ghent after spending a weekend in Bruges.

 In Ghent, beer brewing went hand in hand with religious life.
 In the abbeys and monasteries, some of the best beers were created.

 We took a Beer Walk Tour.
 We spent 3 hours learning about the history of Ghent and the beers of Ghent.
-Included in the tour was 5 beer tastings.You can book your Beer Walk Tour here
+Included in the tour was 5 beer tastings.Check availability for your Beer Walk Tour here

 Ghent Hop on Hop Off Tram